pivotal/docs-tap/vscode-extension/devcontainers.hbs.md

 [avoid interactive prompts](https://github.com/vmware-tanzu/tanzu-cli/blob/main/docs/quickstart/install.md#automatic-prompts-and-potential-mitigations)
 from breaking the installation process, some options have to be preselected:

-1. `"acceptEula": true` means you accept the EULA (https://www.vmware.com/vmware-general-terms.html).
+1. `"acceptEula": true` means you accept the VMware general terms (https://www.vmware.com/vmware-general-terms.html).

 2. `"acceptCeip": false` means you did not agree to participate in [Tanzu CEIP Program](https://www.vmware.com/solutions/trustvmware/ceip.html).
 It is set by default to false, if you did want to participate in the program